jjvanzon/Circular-Language-Spec/spec/introduction.md

 Dividing up into ideas may lead to the *reusability* of ideas.
 For instance: the idea of a *button* might be reusable.
 It could be used everywhere.
 If the perfect button were to be programmed, nobody might need to program a button again.
 The same idea might be reused whenever a button is needed.

-Places where a button is used in a system, there could be a separate object:
+The places where a button is used in a system, there could be a separate object:

 ![](images/Circle%20Language%20Spec%20Introduction.005.png)